 What makes up your credit score?

-The three major credit reporting bureaus are Experian, Equifax, and TransUnion.
-These companies collect, store, and organize the data on your credit reports.
-Then they each issue you a credit score from the information contained in your report.
-Credit scores are important because they allow creditors to see a snapshot of your credit history without spending hours reading your report.
+Each credit bureau calculates a credit score from the information contained in your report.
+Credit scores are important because they allow creditors to see a snapshot of your credit history without spending time reading your report.

-There are a few different methods that credit reporting bureaus can use to calculate your score.
-The score that most lenders look at is the FICO model.
+Credit reporting bureaus can use a few different methods to calculate your score.
+One popular model is the FICO model.
 The factors that go into your credit score include:

-- Your payment history (35%): Your payment history is a record of how often you pay your bills on time.
-Missed or late payments affect your score negatively, while on-time payments result in a higher credit score.
+- Your payment history (35%): Missed or overdue payments affect your score negatively, while on-time payments result in a higher credit score.

 - Your credit utilization (30%): Your credit utilization is the percentage of the total available credit you use every month.

-- Length of your credit history (15%): Creditors trust borrowers who have a long history of managing their credit.
-Keeping your accounts open longer raises your score.
+- Length of your credit history (15%): Typically, creditors trust borrowers with a long history of managing their credit.
+Keeping your accounts open longer could help raise your score.

-- Your credit mix (10%): Creditors like to see that you have experience managing a few different types of credit.
-Diversifying your credit types can raise your score.
+- Your credit mix (10%): Most creditors like to see that you have experience managing a few different types of credit.
+Diversifying your credit types could help raise your score.

-- New credit inquiries (10%): Borrowing a ton of money at once is a red flag for lenders.
-When you apply for a new line of credit, your score will temporarily drop so that you don’t apply for too much credit all at once.
+- New credit inquiries (10%): Borrowing a ton of money at once could be a red flag for some lenders.

 Five levels of credit scores

-- Very poor: 300-500 points.
-Obtaining a credit card or loan with bad credit is more challenging.
+- Very poor: 300-579 points.
+Obtaining a credit card or loan with very poor credit is more challenging.

 - Good: 670-739 points.
-You’re a much more appealing candidate for loans and cards if you have a credit score in this range.
+With a credit score in this range, you’re a much more appealing candidate for loans and credit cards.

 - Exceptional: 800-850 points.
-Lenders see people with exceptional credit scores as very dependable borrowers.
-An exceptional score means you’ll get the best interest rates available and exclusive credit card offers.
+Lenders typically view people with exceptional credit scores as very dependable borrowers.

 Why is my score different on different credit bureaus?